The cost of motorcycle insurance is so high for many riders that it is now one of the main reasons they don’t buy a motorcycle.

 If you are interested in purchasing an older motorcycle, keep in mind that its value has probably already experienced the majority of its decline.

-Because of this, if you purchase an older motorcycle that can be replaced for just a few thousand dollars, your insurance price will drop significantly.
+Thus, buying an older motorbike that can be replaced for a few thousand dollars will lower your insurance.

 7. Where You Live